 Yet patients – all too often due to financial motives – are advised by doctors and hospitals to undergo surgery or to consider injections.
 This is not only expensive but the current research also shows that operations can make the problem worse.
-Sometimes vertebrae are fused to each other or an artificial disc is added.
+In some cases, vertebrae are fused to each other or an artificial disc is added.
 The researchers discovered that this can be completely useless and can cause unnecessary harm to patients.

 Underwood and his colleagues are sounding the alarm: it is high time that low back pain is dealt with in a proper way.
 “Useless treatments are far too often prescribed for chronic back pain,” says Judith Turner, a clinical psychologist at the University of Washington.
 And treatments that do work are under-utilized.
 These include: